Program Policies & Handbook

 • Tier 3: After 5 missed classes or excessive tardiness, the instructor sends a referral to the student advisor.
 Student advisor meets with adult learner to make a plan of action to improve attendance and avoid potential dismissal.
 The plan may include a meeting with the program supervisor and formal notice of probation.

-• Tier 4: If a adult learner misses a class for any reason after the establishment of an action plan, the adult learner may be dismissed.
+• Tier 4: If an adult learner misses a class for any reason after the establishment of an action plan, the adult learner may be dismissed.

 For more information on these or any other policies, including the Code of Conduct, please view or download the Handbook below